-Please visit mommy's YouTube Channel, subscribe, hit the bell for notifications so you don't miss any new videos and give a thumbs up to the videos you like.
+Please visit my YouTube Channel, subscribe, hit the bell for notifications so you don't miss any new videos and give a thumbs up to the videos you like.
 Feel free to share and comment/ask questions. check out my category Short Stories.

 Gather your ingredients and set up your pie plate.
 Spray the parchment paper with a little bit of olive oil.
 My youngest niece made this pretty design out of parchment paper.
 I can't do it.
 She refused to demonstrate on film because her nails didn't look good.
 Gotta love 19.
 By the way, her nails looked gorgeous. (see video)

 Add gluten free brown rice flour to sifter.
 Add gluten free measure for measure flour.
 Next sprinkle in salt and baking soda.
 Sift into bowl. (see video)